MrGVSV/obsidian-github-embeds/README.md

 #### Authentication

 In order to make use of GitHub's API, calls need to be authenticated.
-Because of that, this plugin requires you to [create a personal access token](https://github.com/settings/tokens?type=beta) with the following permissions:
+Because of that, this plugin requires you to [create a personal access token](https://github.com/settings/tokens?type=beta).

+By default, the token will be generated with the **Repository access** set to **Public repositories (read-only)**.
+To allow this plugin to also work with private repositories, change the access to **All repositories** and give it at minimum the following repository permissions:

 - **Contents** (*Read-only*)
 - **Issues** (*Read-only*)